wmigor/godot-mono-custom-resource-register/README.md

 ## Install

-Clone this repository and move folder addons/CustomResourceRegister in {your project}/addons/
+- clone this repository and move folder addons/CustomResourceRegister in {your project}/addons/
+- add this folder to project in IDE
+- build solution
+- enable addon in settings

 ## Settings